HelmutQualtinger/PyGameTut/README.md

 [Part-06-Animation.py](Part-06-Animation.py)

-No particular sprite routines really using
+No particular sprite routines really using blit, load series of png to animate

+## Objects